dastrukar/hdest-hudcore/readme.md

-> so its like the core of the hud modification   - my friend
+> so its like the core of the hud modification   -my friend

 ## What?
 Basically a replacement of HDest's HUD, designed to be more modular for easier customisability.